 Meanwhile, online education is largely affordable – sometimes even free.
 Massive open online courses (MOOCs) can provide beginner lessons in all sorts of subjects, from biology to finance, and most MOOCs are available at no charge.

 Of course, MOOCs typically fail to provide credentials that prove your advanced training to hiring managers, but they do allow you to experiment with different fields of knowledge before you commit to a formal, online degree program.
 Still, most online university courses are less expensive than in-person alternatives, allowing you to learn more for less.

 Become Comfortable with Self-Motivation Compulsorily

 Online programs are flexible and affordable – but they aren’t easy.
-In fact, many students can attest that online courses are more rigorous than in-person courses because there is no capacity for passive learning.
+Many students can attest that online courses are more rigorous than in-person courses because there is no capacity for passive learning.

 If you want to gain knowledge and skill through an online program, you have to engage – and actively choose to do so over and over until you’ve earned your degree.